HWHapply/VID/README.md

 - clinical_column ('clinical_column' by default): The sample level infection diagnosis, only has two str values: 'positive' and 'negative'.
 - sample_column ('orig.ident' by default): orig.ident: The unique identifier for the cell origin (sample), included in the metadata by default.

-You can also specify the corresponding names of those columns in your dataset with parameters 'clinical_column' and 'sample_column':
+You can also specify the corresponding names of those columns in your dataset with parameters `clinical_column` and `sample_column`:
 ```
 run_vid seuratobj_dir/xxx.rds \
         --clinical_column your_clinical_colname \
         --sample_column your_sample_id_colname
 ```
-Specify the 'batch_column' as None if no batch appeared in dataset.
+Specify the `batch_column` as None if no batch appeared in dataset.
 The VID will ignore batch correction step if None is passed.

 #### 2. Virus markers (txt) ####
 A txt file contains the list of virus biomarkers, should be included in current work directory:
 ```
 ./markers.txt
 ```
-Alternatively, specify your own virus marker file directory wtih parameter 'marker_dir':
+Alternatively, specify your own virus marker file directory wtih parameter `marker_dir`:
 ```
 run_vid seuratobj_dir/xxx.rds \
         --clinical_column your_clinical_colname \